igar1991/swarm-search/README.md

 ### Full-text search

 The project has the ability to use requests other than suggestion.
 For example, it is possible to implement full-text search in a project.
 To do this, for example, use elasticsearch bulk insert format data from https://dumps.wikimedia.org/other/

-### Proof of DB author

-To confirm each new version of the database, it may be necessary to be able to verify the author of the database.
-A field with the address of the author and his signature can be embedded in the database metadata.